syvillegas/CNN_housing_price/README.md

 seek to build the grounds of how a potential pricing system would look like.
 Our approach extracts visual features from house photographs by means of a Convolutional Neural network architecture (CNN), and then combines it with the houses’ textual information in order to make a guess about the fair price of the property.

+Our dataset consists of two main parts: namely, textual features about the property; and images of the properties’ exterior.
+This data has been obtained from the House Prices and Images - SoCal dataset, which is publicly available in Kaggle (***https://www.kaggle.com/datasets/ted8080/house-prices-and-images-socal***).
+To begin with, the dataset consists of more than 15 thousand real-estate properties across different cities in the United States.
+Each entry had 4 textual features: number of bedrooms, number of bathrooms, square footage, and name of the city.
+Then, in order to better predict the price of each house, the dataset provides images of the houses’ exterior, all of them with size 415x311, which were collected via web scraping.